How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Low-quality keywords can clutter your data.
 Google assigns a quality score to keywords, calculated based on expected CTR, landing page experience, and ad relevance.
 Scores below 3 are considered poor quality.
 Using low-quality keywords is against Google’s policies, and targeting these terms is a waste of your ad budget.

-As we’ll explore later, keywords are a vital part of optimizing a Google Grant account.
-Not to mention, it plays an essential part in your nonprofit’s organic SEO strategy.
-Meeting Google’s keyword requirements is a great start, so start your account optimization process by using search terms with a quality score of at least 3 and removing irrelevant ones.
-We’ll explore keyword optimization tips that will help your ads efficiently target supporters later on.
+Keywords are a vital part of optimizing a Google Grant account.
+Not to mention, they play an essential part in your nonprofit’s organic SEO strategy.
+Start your account optimization process by using search terms with a quality score of at least 3 and removing irrelevant ones.

-Nonprofits often make the mistake of featuring only one ad in each ad group, resulting in account suspension.
+Nonprofits sometimes make the mistake of featuring only one ad in each ad group, resulting in account suspension.
 Within Google Grants, individual ads are organized into groups that fall under broader campaigns.

-Even if you follow every other compliance step, using only one ad per group is not viable for optimizing a Google Grant account.
-For one, using one ad violates Google Grant guidelines, so your account could be suspended or removed.
-Plus, single ads also don’t allow nonprofits to analyze performance across different ads.
-This can result in missing opportunities for growth and learning what works.
+Even if you follow every other compliance step, using only one ad per group is not a viable way to run your Google Grant account.
+Plus, single ads prevent nonprofits from analyzing performance across different ads, resulting in missed learning opportunities.

 Instead, include multiple ads per group.
-Differentiate your ads by including different ad copy to determine what drives users to click through to your site.
-Then, a week or so later, look at campaign results and see which ad had a higher click-through rate, more conversions, and higher site engagement.
-Finally, swap out the losing ad with new copy and refine your ads to drive better results and maximize your Google Grants conversions!
+Differentiate your ads by including different ad copy to drive users to click through to your site.
+Keep an eye on your campaign results to see which ads have the highest click-through rates (CTR), conversions, and site engagement.
+Finally, replace ads with low CTR with refined versions that drive better results!

-We have all had poor user experiences, so it’s easy to know firsthand how frustrating they can be.
-In the context of Google Ad Grants, a poor user experience is most often linked to your ad copy, call to action, and linked landing page being misaligned.
-It can be confusing for viewers when they click on an ad urging them to join an email list but instead are directed to an online donation page.
+In the context of Google Ad Grants, a poor user experience is often linked to your ad copy, call to action, or linked landing page being misaligned.
+It’s confusing for website visitors when they click on an ad urging them to join an email list but instead are directed to an online donation page.

 This mistake can frustrate potential supporters, deter them from taking the action you want them to, and ultimately impact your ability to optimize your Google Grant account.
-Your supporters shouldn’t have a hard time doing what you are asking of them, so think critically about the user experience you’re providing with your Google Ads.
+Think critically about the user experience you’re providing with your Google Ads.

 Your nonprofit’s website plays a crucial role in marketing your mission.
-It empowers you to store all of your resources, content, and marketing material in one convenient location.
-Plus, any ads you create using your Google Grant account will direct users straight to your website.
-In that sense, a neglected website and poorly designed landing pages could do more harm than good.
+It’s a place to share all of your resources, content, and marketing material in one convenient location.
+Plus, the ads you create for your Google Grant account will direct users to your website.
+In that sense, a neglected website and poorly designed landing pages can do more harm than good.

 Here are a few of the most common landing page issues that nonprofits encounter: